Home » Paris » Picasso Museum Paris tickets

 With around 5000 items on display, it is the most extensive collection of works of the most well-known artist of the 20th century.

-Visitors can purchase tickets to Picasso Museum Paris online or at the venue.
+Tickets to the Picasso Museum Paris are available online and at the attraction.

 French residents younger than 18 years, European residents under 26 years, disabled visitors with a carer, job seekers, and teachers don’t need to purchase tickets.